Mookie Betts Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.36 team ERA ranks 18th across all MLB pitching staffs.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 16th in the league.

-- Pirates pitchers combine to surrender 86 home runs (one per game), the third-fewest in baseball.
+- The Pirates have a 4.39 team ERA that ranks 19th across all league pitching staffs.

-- Bido (0-1) gets the starting nod for the Pirates in his fifth start of the season.
-He has a 4.74 ERA in 19 2/3 innings pitched, with 18 strikeouts.
+- The Pirates allow the fourth-fewest home runs in baseball (88 total, one per game).

-- The righty's last appearance was on Friday against the Milwaukee Brewers, when he tossed 3 1/3 innings, surrendering four earned runs while giving up four hits.
+- Oviedo makes the start for the Pirates, his 18th of the season.
+He is 3-9 with a 4.61 ERA and 81 strikeouts through 93 2/3 innings pitched.

-- In four games this season, the 27-year-old has amassed a 4.74 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .278 to opposing hitters.
+- In his last time out on Saturday, the right-hander went five innings against the Milwaukee Brewers, allowing eight earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.